code-atlantic/content-control/readme.txt

 = Where can I get support? =

-If you get stuck, you can ask for help in the [Content Control Plugin Forum][support forum].
+If you get stuck, you can ask for help in the [Content Control Plugin Forum](http://wordpress.org/support/plugin/content-control).

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [Content Control GitHub][github issues] repository (link to GitHub repo).
+Bugs can be reported either in our support forum or preferably on the [Content Control GitHub repo](https://github.com/jungleplugins/content-control/issues).

-[github issues]: https://github.com/jungleplugins/content-control/issues "GitHub Issue tracker for Content Control by Jungle Plugins"

-[support forum]: http://wordpress.org/support/plugin/content-control "Content Control Plugin Forum"

 == Screenshots ==